HHS/meshrdf/Basic-descriptor-conversion.md

 Below is an example of how the XML record for D015242, Ofloxacin, is converted into XML.
 Both the XML and the RDF are elided in the same way.
+Viewing these side-by-side is useful to see how the XML maps to the RDF.

 ## XML